-We believe that everyone can be a successful mathematician and we aim to create learners that understand and think like mathematicians not just learners that 'do maths'.
+We believe that everyone can be a successful mathematician and we aim to create learners who understand and think like mathematicians not just learners who 'do maths'.
 We aim to do this through developing children's mathematical thinking, reasoning and fluency through learning opportunities where problem solving is at the heart.
-We are consolidating our journey as an Nrich problem solving school and are committed to nurturing mathematical problem solvers.

-Maths is taught daily from EYFS to Year 6 and is planned for based on the assessed prior knowledge of each child.
-Pupils follow the programme of mathematics detailed in the National Curriculum with a focus on deepening and enriching the children's understanding of mathematical concepts - Number, Geometry, Measurement & Statistics.
-Teachers use a wide range of resources including the NCETM professional development materials and White Rose.
+Pupils follow the programme of mathematics detailed in the National Curriculum with a focus on deepening and enriching the children's understanding of mathematical concepts - Number, Geometry, Measurement and Statistics.
+Teaching Maths through the use of resources and visual images is key to supporting the children's development as mathematicians.
 The children learn to have an understanding of mathematical principles on which they can build their future knowledge and develop a bank of strategies on which they can rely to solve problems.
 Learning opportunities throughout the school are planned to ensure that children form concepts, develop skills, learn facts and acquire strategies that enable them to become successful mathematicians.
-Importance is placed on mental maths skills, e.g. number bonds, multiplication tables which underpin their ability to problem solve.
+Importance is placed on mental maths skills, e.g. number bonds and multiplication tables which underpin their ability to problem solve.
 Children are encouraged to talk about their mathematics and compare their ideas and methods with others.